 This has become irrelevant, and it has turned out what you do with it that really counts.

 Therefore colour is an important consideration in your brand identity system.
 Nevertheless, there is no need to be limited to the shades of grey.

 Colours have a significant impact on people’s emotional state.
 It has been shown to impact people’s ability to concentrate and learn.

 In fact, the effects of colours are extensive to psychological and using colours strategically in your brand colour scheme can have a serious impact on how your brand is perceived by your audience.

-In choosing a colour to identify your brand remember colour also has a functional impact on readability, eye-strain, and ability to draw attention.
-This is considered useful in choosing colours for either signage, website pages, packaging, and other marketing media.
+In choosing a colour to identify your brand remember colour also has a functional impact on readability, eye strain, and ability to draw attention.
+This is considered useful in choosing colours for signage, website pages, packaging, and other marketing media.

-Typography as an art form that can manipulate the significance of what it communicates.
+Typography is an art form that can manipulate the significance of what it communicates.

-Maximizing on selecting the perfect font for promotional materials is an important aspect of brand identity.
+Maximizing and selecting the perfect font for promotional materials is an important aspect of brand identity.
 Due to its effects on the context of communication, understanding typography is crucial when developing a brand identity.

-Consider how typography fit into the overall brand architecture.
-As all communication associated with your brand will utilize your typographic decisions.
+Consider how typography fits into the overall brand architecture.
+All communication associated with your brand will utilize your typographic decisions.

 Your typography can be simple and non-obvious, or it can actually enhance your communication.

-For example, Sans serif fonts (like Helvetica or Franklin Gothic) – letters that have smooth edges and lack the anchor or ‘feet’ of their serif counterparts.
+For example, Sans serif fonts (like Helvetica or Franklin Gothic) – are letters that have smooth edges and lack the anchor or ‘feet’ of their serif counterparts.
 They give a more sleek, modern feel to brands.